cirosantilli/x86-assembly-cheat/cdecl.md

     -   arguments are put on stack in inverse order from declaration

-        This allows for funcs with arbitrary numbers of args such as `printf`:
+        This allows for functions with arbitrary numbers of args such as `printf`:

         Like this the format string will always be on the same position (at the end).